f5devcentral/xchaazdemoguide/README.rst

 Objective
 #########

-Use this guide to explore an example High-Availability (HA) configuration of a workload deployed on virtual Kubernetes (vK8s) running within F5 Distributed Cloud Services platform.
-Leveraging distributed architecutre such as this simplifies deployment and management of workloads across multiple clouds and regions.
+Use this guide to explore **Hybrid Multicloud App Delivery** solution showcasing an example High-Availability (HA) configuration of a workload deployed on virtual Kubernetes (vK8s) running within the F5 Distributed Cloud Platform.
+Leveraging distributed architecture such as this simplifies deployment and management of workloads across multiple clouds and regions.

 This will help you get familiar with the general pattern of deploying high-availability configurations on Microsoft Azure by using Kubernetes Helm charts in a multi-node F5 Distributed Cloud Customer Edge (CE) "Site", which itself can then be exposed to other services.
 This is a common use-case for deploying a highly-available backend or a database on Kubernetes, which can then be used in conjunction with Regional Edge (RE) deployments that consume and/or interact with the central CE location.